Incoming Student Information

-7. You will need to request that your undergraduate institution mail a copy of your final transcript to me directly, the transcript should note that you received your bachelors degree along with the date of degree conferral.
+7. You will need to request that your undergraduate institution email access to your final transcript to me directly, the transcript must note that you have received your bachelors degree along with the date of degree conferral.
 The transcript can be sent from your undergraduate institution officially and directly to me via email at email@example.com - email is certainly preferred at this time - or it can me mailed officially and directly to: Laura Blumkin, Physics and Astronomy, Box 270171, University of Rochester, Rochester, NY 14627.
 Please let me know if you have any specific questions about getting us this confirmation of your bachelors degree, it is required before you will be able to register for classes.

 8. Set up your University of Rochester Office 365 Email account.
 You will need to set up your Net ID first and know your student ID before you can set up the email account.
 Once you have the new UserID and password set up for your Active Directory, you can then to to http://owa.ur.rochester.edu and log into your new email account!
 This new email account, @ur.rochester.edu, will be your main email address here at the University.
 It will be your responsibility to check, maintain and respond to the email in this account throughout your time as a graduate student with us.
 Please also note that multiple systems from admissions through to IT need to talk to each other - often overnight - and so if you have just accepted our offer this week, it may be a few days before access to email is ready.

 1. Check in with me - Bausch and Lomb (B&L) 210.
 If you are an international student, you should check in with ISO first and then stop by to see me.
 For international students, you will need to bring your immigration documents for check in at ISO.

 2. You will also be asked to sign the Intellectual Property Agreement (I will provide you with the copy for signature), please review it ahead of time here: https://www.rochester.edu/orpa/_assets/pdf/form_ipa.pdf